Fashion revolution – the future of textiles

 Photos that can be used for communicating the event.
 Please note, only usage in connection to Fashion revolution toolkit.
 Enter http://imagebank.sweden.se/ and search for the following: Filippa K, Högskolan Borås, Lindex, Markus Marcetic, Lindex, Nudie, Spindye, Tierra

-Swedish embassies and consulates may apply for financial support of maximum 40,000 SEK for production of the printed material, language translation and for inviting Swedish guest speaker(s).
+Swedish embassies and consulates may apply for financial support of maximum 40,000 SEK for production of the printed material, language translation and travel costs and remuneration for Swedish guest speaker(s).
 Parts of the sum applied for should be used for inviting Swedish guest speaker(s).
 Application is done by filling out the application form.

 The application must be sent in at least two months before the event.
 Resources are limited and financial support may not be available at the end of the year.
 Limits may apply.